-- .1 The Development Officer may require a greater setback for a permitted or discretionary use if it is deemed that the use may substantially interfere with the safety and amenity of adjacent sites. - .2 Any parcel which does not conform to the minimum or maximum site area requirement shall be deemed conforming with regard to site area, provided that a registered title for the site existed at Information Services Corporation (Land Titles Office) prior to the coming into force of this Bylaw. - .3 Industrial parcels may be exempted from these requirements in the case of a parcel physically severed as a result of road right-of-way or railway plans, drainage ditch, pipeline or transmission line, development, or natural features such as watercourses or water bodies.
-In these cases, there shall be no maximum site area.
-Existing industrial parcels may be enlarged to include adjoining land physically severed as a result of the above noted barriers. - .4 No development or use of land shall be permitted where the proposal will adversely affect domestic or municipal water supplies, or where a suitable, potable water supply cannot be furnished to the requirements of the local District Health Region and/or Saskatchewan Ministry of Environment.

-- .5 Notwithstanding any other requirements contained in this Bylaw, Service Stations shall locate underground storage tanks in accordance with The Fire Protection Act. - .6 The Development Officer may allow a building to be occupied by a combination of one or more of the permitted or discretionary uses listed within this Zoning District; however each use shall obtain a separate Development Permit. - .7 All areas to be used for vehicular traffic shall be designed and constructed to the satisfaction of Council.
+- .1 The Municipality may require greater setbacks for a Permitted or Discretionary Use if it is deemed that the use may substantially interfere with the safety and amenity of adjacent sites. - .2 Any parcel which does not conform to the minimum or maximum site area requirement shall be deemed conforming with regard to site area, provided that a registered title for the site existed at Information Services Corporation (Land Titles Office) prior to the coming into force of this Bylaw. - .3 Council may by resolution allow for a greater site size in the case of a parcel physically severed as a result of road right-of-way or railways plans, drainage, pipeline or transmission line, physical circumstances or the required space needed to the intended use. - .4 No development or use of land shall be permitted where the proposal will adversely affect domestic or municipal water supplies, or where a suitable, potable water supply cannot be furnished to the requirements of the Saskatchewan Health Authority, Saskatchewan Water Security, Ministry of Environment or any other applicable authority responsible for regulating with regard to their development and operation. - .5 A building may be occupied by a combination of one or more of the permitted or discretionary uses listed within this Zoning District; however each use shall obtain a separate Development Permit. - .6 All areas to be used for vehicular traffic shall be designed and constructed to the satisfaction of the Municipality.